JannieI/canvas-workstation-V3/src/app/roadmap.md

         Datasources:
         - Consider where to store, tag as sample => cannot alter and delete?
         - Reserve Bank CPI
+        - Python and R brings back data sets !!!
+        - Read from PDF tables
+        - Multi currency !!!
+        - List of all tables in spreadsheet
+        - Data refresh - can schedule refresh even to excel
+        - Don't want users to define DS
+        - Can do row-level security in DS
+        - Can del DS and then graph updates !!!
+        - Table with alternating colours
+        - Powerbi - pain with duplicate data models - MUST BE CENTRAL !!!
+To maintain one file is master service nirvana.
+But, can only publish to where DS lives ....
+Many tricks or needs Sharepoint ...?
+        - Qlik slow if to many users - Gabriella
+        - Sage has no forecasting - linked data to excel then power bi

+        - Wikipedia via webconnector to get GDP
         - Support desk!
 Usual, ie calls per week, calls per agent, etc.  BUT, have a capturing tool ~ Canvas menu.
 When a call is closed: click on menu option, add: issue + text, new dev requested + text, support needed by user + text.
 This can produce powerful graphs on the three dimensions, each with nr of users per menu option.
 This can be used to improve training, and new dev: the hotspots should be easily visible = area that must be fixed or enhanced or simplied to give the best bang for the next sprint.
 Running the data over a timeline and marking the change as an event, one can easily see if the change has worked, and trends (ie what is getting worse / better).
 I want to use this for Clarity on Canvas.